apache/incubator-weex-site/source/guide/index.md

 ## Overview

 If you just want to try Weex, You don't need to install anything.
 There is an [online playground](http://dotwe.org/vue/) of Weex, you can write single page examples on it without any configurations.
-The source code should be written in Vue.js [single file component](https://vuejs.org/v2/guide/single-file-components.html) syntax, and the render result of the web platform will be displayed in a mocked phone shell.
+The source code should be written in Vue.js [single file component](https://vuejs.org/v2/guide/single-file-components.html) syntax (as known as the `*.vue` files), and the render result of the web platform will be displayed in a mocked phone shell.

 Here is an [example](http://dotwe.org/vue/8da01827631b21150a12dd54d7114380) written in Weex and Vue.js: